day8/re-frame/README.md

 Eh, how?

-Well, when a `computation` (block of code) dereferences one or more `ratoms`, it will be automatically re-run (recomputing a new return value) whenever any of these dereferenced `ratoms` change.
+Well, the `computation` is just a block of code (some forms), and if that code dereferences one or more `ratoms`, it will be automatically re-run (recomputing a new return value) whenever any of these dereferenced `ratoms` change.

-To put that yet another way, a `reaction` detects a `computations` input Signals (aka input `ratoms`) and will automatically re-run that computation whenever one of them changes, and it will `reset!` the new return value into the `ratom` originally returned.
+To put that yet another way, a `reaction` detects a `computation's` input Signals (aka input `ratoms`) and it will `watch` them, and when, later, it detects a change in one of them,  it will re-run that computation, and it will `reset!` the new result of that computation into the `ratom` originally returned.

-The `ratom` returned by a `reaction` is itself a Signal.
-Its value will change over time as the `computation's` input Signals change.
+So, the `ratom` returned by a `reaction` is itself a Signal.
+Its value will change over time when the `computation` is re-run.

 So, via the interplay between `ratoms` and `reactions`,  values 'flow' into computations and out again, and then into other computations, etc.  "Values" flow (propagate) through the Signal graph.